‘Dear White People’ Star Logan Browning Talks About Growing Experience

 Since the beginning of her career, actress Logan Browning has been focused on constantly growing and improving her craft.
 The Atlanta native often tries to learn something new from each of her roles in order to develop her performances in front of the camera, and her role on Netflix’s Dear White People has been no different, according to a report from The Chicago Tribune.

-The third season of Dear White People has just been released on the streaming platform, and is an adaption of Justin Simien’s 2014 film by the same name.
-The series follows a group of black students navigating campus life at a predominantly white Ivy League university, and tackles a number of social issues, including racism, police brutality, sexual assault, and the stigma often attached to interracial relationships.
+The third season of Dear White People has just been released on the streaming platform and is an adaption of Justin Simien’s 2014 film by the same name.
+The series follows a group of black students navigating campus life at a predominantly white Ivy League university and tackles a number of social issues, including racism, police brutality, sexual assault, and the stigma often attached to interracial relationships.

 This isn’t the first time viewers have seen Browning having an emotional moment on-screen, but the way the actress grappled with the grief throughout the season was definitely noteworthy and personal for the actress.